-Fortunately I was able to call Sogod Bay Scuba Resort (SBSR) with whom I contacted by e-mail before departure, and they sent a guy to pick me up before dawn by car at the exit of the boat.
-Then, about an hour's journey from Bato to Padre Burgos, a small town at the crossroads of two roads, depending on the municipality of Padre Burgos, where the resort is located.
+Fortunately I was able to call Sogod Bay Scuba Resort (SBSR) who I had e-mailed before leaving, and they sent a guy to pick me up before dawn by car from the boat.
+Then an hour or so drive from Bato to Padre Burgos, a tiny town at the crossroads of two roads, depending on the municipality of Padre Burgos, where the resort is located.

 Dead Coral Beach and Sunday Mass

 On my right, I discern in the mist the blue shadow of Limasawa, the island where Magellan landed.
 It was there that the first Spanish Mass was celebrated in the Philippines in 1521 ...
 First stage of the Christianization of the country.

-I live right in front of a chapel, which I did not notice at the moment, arriving Sunday morning, at dawn.
-I collapsed on my bed, exhausted, and a few hours later, happy songs woke me up.
-It was Sunday Mass.
+I live right in front of a chapel, which I hadn't noticed at the time when I arrived at dawn on Sunday morning.
+I collapsed on my bed, exhausted, and a few hours later, joyful songs woke me up.
+It was Sunday mass.

-In front of the chapel, a large blackboard, marked "Welcome visitors 2008".
-Inside, karaoke atmosphere, with a guy at the microphone to blackmail the faithful on a catchy air, everyone standing and arms raised, with words to follow, written at the bottom on a whiteboard.
+In front of the chapel there is a large blackboard with the words "Welcome visitors 2008".
+Inside, a karaoke atmosphere, with a guy at the microphone to get the faithful to sing a catchy tune, everyone standing with arms raised, with words to follow, written on a white board in the background.

-Those in the back row turned with smiles and nods to watch me approach the door.
-A little gentleman came to shake my hand and offer me to come in.
-But I was hungry.
-I did not stay.
-I hello everyone like the Queen of England, and I went to the resort to have breakfast.
+Those in the back rows turned around with smiles and nods to watch me approach the door.
+A little man came to shake my hand and offer me a ride... but I was hungry.
+I didn't stay.
+I waved to everyone like the Queen of England, and ran to the resort for breakfast.